cvanworm/compilers_f23/README.md

 # Overview
-This program is a part of the compiler project for the course "Compiler Construction" at the University of Wyoming. **Languages include**: lex, yacc, and C
+This program is a part of the compiler project for the course "Compiler Construction" at the University of Wyoming. **Languages include**: ply, python

 ## Lexer
-Our lexer (lexer.lex) returns a series of tokens to our parser.
+Our lexer (lexf23.py) returns a series of tokens to our parser.

 ## Parser
-Our parser (parse.yacc) defines a context free grammar that outlines the structure of the language given in class. **Note**: This parser does not parse the entire class language.
+Our parser (yaccf23.py) defines a context free grammar that outlines the structure of the language given in class. **Note**: This parser does not parse the entire class language.

+## Symbol Table
+Our symbol table (symbol_table.py) is a list that stores the variables and their values and other helpful information.

+## Abstract Syntax Tree
+Our abstract syntax tree (astf23.py) is a tree that stores the structure of the program.
+It is used to help generate the code.

+## Code Generator
+Our code generator (codegenf23.py) generates code for the program.
+It walks the abstract syntax tree and generates code for each node.
+This file calls functions in genrator.py (spelled wrong once, kept it for fun) to actually output lines of code to yourmain.h.

 ## How to run
-- `$ make ` to compile and run lexer on tiny example 1 (tiny_example_1.txt)
+- `$ make ` to compile and run tiny example 1 (tiny_example_1.txt)
-- `$ make code=tiny_example_2.txt ` to compile and run parser on the other tiny example
+- `$ make code=2 ` to compile and run on the other tiny example
 - `$ make clean ` to remove extra files.

 ## Technologies
-This program uses lex and yacc.
-To download lex on Linux use the commands below.
+This program uses ply and bigtree.
+Ply is the Python yacc and lex library.
+Bigtree is a library used to visualize the abstract syntax tree.
+To download these libraries on Linux use the commands below.
 [Read more here](https://www.geeksforgeeks.org/flex-fast-lexical-analyzer-generator/)
-- `$ sudo apt-get update`
+- `$ sudo apt install python3-pip`
-- `$ sudo apt-get install flex`
+- `$ pip install ply`sudo apt-get install flex
+- `$ pip install 'bigtree[all]'`

 ### Authors
 - Calvin VanWormer